zqin02/lunch-picker/README.md

 ## Configuration Variables

-Here is a list of commonly modified variables:
+Here is a list of variables in .env:

 - **Ports**:
     - Modify the `docker-compose.yml` file to change the port mappings.